nextcloud/spreedme-snap/README.md

 Chat and make audio/video calls straight from Nextcloud using [Spreed WebRTC](https://github.com/strukturag/spreed-webrtc/) on Ubuntu Snappy.

-A good hardware companion for this Snap is the [Nextcloud Box](https://nextcloud.com/box) which comes with a 1TB hard drive and Nextcloud, a next-generation Files, Sync and Share solution.

 If you are a company wanting a secure and private alternative for online communication make sure to check out the [Spreedbox](http://spreedbox.com/), providing a ready to use hardware with Spreed.ME included.

 ## Maintainers